-- 1. Regulations. - (a) Shoreline permits shall contain provisions requiring developers to immediately stop work and notify the City, Washington State Department of Archaeology and Historic Preservation (DAHP) of Archaeology and Historic Preservation, and affected tribes if any items of archeological interest are uncovered during excavations.
-In such case, the applicant shall be required to allow site inspection and evaluation by a professional archeologist to ensure all possible valuable archeological data is properly salvaged. - (b) Significant archeological, historical, and cultural sites of community or regional interest shall be permanently preserved for scientific study, education, public observation, and tribal connection.
+- 1. Regulations. - (a) Shoreline permits shall contain provisions requiring developers to immediately stop work and notify the City, Washington State Office of Historic Preservation, and affected tribes if any items of archeological interest are uncovered during excavations.
+In such case, the applicant shall be required to allow site inspection and evaluation by a professional archeologist to ensure all possible valuable archeological data is properly salvaged. - (b) Significant archeological, historical, and cultural sites of community or regional interest shall be permanently preserved for scientific study, education, and public observation.
 When the City determines scientific or historical value, a shoreline substantial development permit will not be issued which would pose a threat to the site.
-The City may require development be postponed in such areas to allow investigation of public acquisition potential and/or retrieval and preservation of significant artifacts.
+The City may require development be postponed in such areas to allow investigation of public acquisition potential and/or retrieval and preservation of significant artifacts. - (c) For Chewelah Creek, in the event unforeseen factors constituting an emergency as defined in RCW 90.58.030 necessitate rapid action to retrieve or preserve artifacts or data identified above, the project may be exempted from the shoreline permit requirement of these regulations.
+The City shall notify Ecology and the State Attorney General's Office of such a waiver in a timely manner.

-- (c) For Chewelah Creek, in the event unforeseen factors constituting an emergency as defined in RCW 90.58.030 necessitate rapid action to retrieve or preserve artifacts or data identified above, the project may be exempted from the shoreline permit requirement of these regulations.
-The City shall notify Ecology, local tribes, the Department of Archeaology and Historic Preservation, and the State Attorney General's Office of such a waiver in a timely manner. - (d) Commercial developments focusing on archeological and historic or cultural sites and facilities are subject to the regulations for Commercial Development. - (e) During construction or ground disturbance the applicant must contact the Washington State Department of Archaeology and Historic Preservation (DAHP) of Archeology and Historic Preservation and any affected tribes if archeological resources are found. - (f) In areas known to contain archeological resources, shoreline permits shall require a site inspection prior to review.
+- (d) Commercial developments focusing on archeological and historic or cultural sites and facilities are subject to the regulations for Commercial Development. - (e) During construction or site disturbance the applicant must contact the Washington State Office of Archeology and Historic Preservation and any affected tribes if archeological resources are found. - (f) In areas known to contain archeological resources, shoreline permits shall require a site inspection prior to review. - F. Commercial - 1.
+Regulations. - (a) Commercial developments permitted along shorelines, in descending order of preference are as follows: - i.

-F. Commercial

-- 1. Regulations. - (a) Commercial developments permitted along shorelines, in descending order of preference are as follows: - i.
 Water-dependent uses. - ii.
 Water-related uses. - iii.
 Water-enjoyment uses. - iv.
 Non-water-oriented uses. - (b) Commercial uses and activities are not permitted over water. - (c) The City of Chewelah shall require and use the following information in review of commercial development proposals. - i.
 Specific nature of the commercial activity. - ii.
 Need for shoreline frontage. - iii.
 Special considerations for enhancing the relationship of the activity to the shoreline. - iv.
 Provisions for public visual and/or physical access to the shoreline. - v.
 Provisions to ensure development will not cause severe negative environmental impacts. - (d) Commercial development shall be designed and maintained in a neat, orderly, and environmentally sound manner, consistent with the character and features of surrounding areas.
 To this end, the City Administrator may adjust the project dimensions and increase required setbacks established in Table 2 and/or prescribe reasonable use intensity and screening as deemed appropriate.
-Need and special considerations for landscaping and buffer areas shall also be subject to review and approval.
+Need and special considerations for landscaping and buffer areas shall also be subject to review and approval. - (e) Commercial development shall not result in a net loss of ecological function of Chewelah Creek.